 What causes nosebleeds?

-Less common causes include tumors and inherited bleeding problems
+- Less common causes of nosebleeds include tumors and inherited bleeding problems